 The country’s state governments have been empowered for decades to license cultivation of cannabis for medical and scientific purposes under the Narcotic Drugs and Psychotropic Substances Act, but it wasn’t until recently that the first license was issued.

-That license is being used by the Bombay Hemp Company and the Council of Scientific and Medical Research to cultivate 20 different strains of cannabis with the aim of developing medicine.
+That license is being used by the Bombay Hemp Company and the Council of Scientific and Industrial Research to cultivate 20 different strains of cannabis with the aim of developing medicine.

 “The cannabis economy in India is just getting started,” Yash Kotak, founder and director of the Bombay Hemp Company, told Quartz.